 Glass Coloration Application

-The most common use for Iron Pyrite today is the production of amber-coloured glass.
-It is the most reliable method of achieving this colour.
+The most common use for Iron Pyrite today is the production of amber coloured glass as a container glass oxide.
+It is the most reliable method of achieving this colour and it provides a high level of UV protection for the contents of glass containers and interiors of buildings or rooms with amber windows, often found in rooms designated for antique artwork or text storage.
 Rubber, explosives, sulphur-impregnated compounds, and reductant industries also frequently use iron pyrite.

 - Creates a rich amber colour in glass

 - Reduces furnace heating costs by naturally heating while colouring